Prepare for a career as a pharmacy technician in as little as 36 weeks.

 If you’re looking for a growing career in the world of healthcare, consider Virginia College’s Pharmacy Technician program.
 Pharmacy technicians work with prescription medications under a licensed pharmacist, help customers, and talk to physicians’ offices.

-In Virginia College’s Pharmacy Technician training course, you’ll learn skills such as sterilizing equipment, creating prescription labels, and keeping inventory, preparing you for a satisfying career in as little as 15 months.
+In Virginia College’s Pharmacy Tech training course, you’ll learn skills such as sterilizing equipment, creating prescription labels, and keeping inventory, preparing you for a satisfying career in as little as 9 months.
 No experience is necessary to enroll in our Pharmacy Technician training, only a desire to learn.

-When you enroll in the Pharmacy Technician course at Virginia College, you can develop the hands-on skills required as a pharmacy technician as well as the interpersonal skills that pharmacists look for in technicians.
+When you enroll in the pharmacy technician course at Virginia College, you can develop the hands-on skills required as a pharmacy technician as well as the interpersonal skills that pharmacists look for in technicians.
 You’ll participate in labs, listen to informative lectures, and gain real-world experience through our pharmacy technician externship program.
+(Read our related post, how to turn your externship into a job.)

 Skills that Virginia College’s Pharmacy Technician program will help you develop include:

-If Virginia College’s Pharmacy Technician program sounds like right fit for you, contact us today to learn how you can enroll.
+If our pharmacy technician school sounds like a right fit for you, contact us today to learn how you can enroll.

 Upon graduation from Virginia College’s Pharmacy Technician training course, you should be prepared to take the Pharmacy Technician Certification Exam (CPhT) administered by the Pharmacy Technician Certification Board (PTCB).
 Our program includes a certification review course to prepare you for this exam.